Over 90% of natural rubber comes from the latex, or milky sap, of the rubber tree, Hevea brasiliensis.

-Anyone who is exposed to latex may become sensitised - fortunately, the majority of individuals do not.
+Anyone who is exposed to latex may become sensitised; fortunately, the majority of individuals do not.
 However, certain populations are more at risk:

-- rubber-industry workers
+- Rubber-industry workers

-- healthcare workers (from wearing rubber gloves)
+- Healthcare workers (from wearing rubber gloves)

-- individuals who have undergone multiple medical/surgical procedures
+- Individuals who have undergone multiple medical/surgical procedures

-- individuals with a history of non-medication related anaphylactic reactions during anaesthesia
+- Individuals with a history of non-medication related anaphylactic reactions during anaesthesia.

-Types of reactions to latex
+What are the reactions to latex

-Immediate-type hypersensitivity requires previous sensitisation and is the most potentially dangerous reaction to latex.
+Immediate-type hypersensitivity requires a previous sensitisation and is the most potentially dangerous reaction to latex.
 Clinical presentations vary but may include contact urticaria, coryza, conjunctivitis, stinging or burning, asthma, and, with mucosal or parenteral exposure, anaphylaxis.
 A common cause for the asthmatic reaction is powdered gloves.
 The starch powder picks up the latex proteins and when the gloves are removed the powders can then be inhaled or come into contact with the skin on the face where it can cause an allergic reaction.

 How to diagnose latex allergy?

 In most cases, a diagnosis of latex allergy can be made from an accurate history and clinical examination.
-There are a number of skin tests which can confirm latex sensitivity, including patch tests (for allergic contact dermatitis type reactions), skin prick test (for contact urticaria type reactions) and radioallergosorbent assay blood test (RAST) which is not as accurate as the skin tests.
+There are a number of skin tests which can confirm latex sensitivity, including patch tests (for allergic contact dermatitis type reactions), skin prick test (for contact urticaria type reactions) and radioallergosorbent assay blood test (RAST), which is not as accurate as the skin tests.

 Guidelines for health care workers